-The ice floe edge of Lancaster Sound bordering the Northwest Passage is world-renowned amongst filmmakers as one of the most prolific areas of wildlife in the Arctic.
-Much of the best arctic wildlife footage is captured in this region.
-It is one of the few places where all of the arctic marine animals co-mingle.
+From our safari-style base camp along the ice floe edge of Lancaster Sound, which borders the Northwest Passage, we’ll set off on our daily adventures.
+This region is world-renowned amongst filmmakers as one of the most prolific areas of wildlife in the Arctic.
+Much of the best wildlife footage is captured in this region and it is one of the few places where all of the Arctic marine animals co-mingle.
 Never before has access to this remote and largely inaccessible area been possible for all but the most dedicated and sponsored expeditions.
-Arctic Kingdom is proud to offer a privileged few — virtual arctic pioneers — access to this pristine Arctic jewel.
+Arctic Kingdom is proud to offer a privileged few virtual Arctic pioneers access to this pristine Arctic jewel.

 Having never been to the Arctic before, I really did not know what to expect… but after just a few days, I am totally hooked on the place not just because of the incredible beauty of the scenery, but of the friendly people…you are likely to be seeing me again!

 NC, – U.K